Satish-Chilloji/adversarial_handwritten_signature_detection/README.md

 `! git clone https://github.com/Satish-Chilloji/adversarial_handwritten_signature_detection.git`

 ## Import dependencies
-The trained models have been kept in google drive and we need to copy below folder to be copied to root google drive directory for user running the code:
+The SNN trained models checkpoints have been kept in google drive and we need to copy below folder to be copied to root google drive directory for the user running the code:
 My Drive -> Project-SignatureDetection -> models -> (Contents of below drive) `https://drive.google.com/drive/folders/1iAWbw6KgjSMxDdECdSbOrXNXCjP_9hA1`